 \subsubsection{Photon Interactions}

-We consider the following three types of interaction processes that change the energy of a photon packet \citep{Pozdnyakov1983}:
+We consider the following three types of interaction processes that change the energy of photon packets \citep{Pozdnyakov1983}:

-(1) Compton scattering: the photon transfers energy to an electron and loses energy.
-The energy before $E$ and after $E'$ the interaction is related by \citep{Rybicki1985}:
+(1) \textbf{Compton scattering}: the photon packet transfers energy to electrons and lose energy.
+The energy before scattering $E$ and after scattering $E'$ is related by \citep{Rybicki1985}:

 where $m_e$ is the electron mass and $\theta$ is the scattered angle in the center-of-mass frame.
-To calculate the post-scatter angle by a Monte-Carlo process, we use the Klein-Nishina formula which describes the differential cross-section for a relativistic Compton scattering, ignoring possible polarization, between $E$ and $E'$ by
+To calculate the post-scatter angle by a Monte-Carlo process, we use the Klein-Nishina formula which describes the differential cross-section of the relativistic Compton scattering, ignoring possible polarization, between $E$ and $E'$ by

 The $r_0$ is the classical electron radius.
 The cumulative distribution function of the scattering $\sigma_{\rm CDF} = \int_0^{\theta_f} d\theta \int_0^{2\pi} d\phi (d\sigma/d\Omega)$ from $\theta=0$ to $\theta_f$ is given by the formula: